Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Updated Light Curve Modeling

 \section{Updated Light Curve Modeling}

-The high magnification event OGLE-2011-BLG-0950/MOA-2011-BLG-336, located at RA $=$ 17:57:16.63, DEC $=$ -32:39:57.0 and Galactic coordinates ($l,b=(-1.93, -4.05)$) was independently discovered by the Optical Gravitational Lensing Experiment (OGLE; \citealt{udalski:1993a, udalski:2015a}) and MOA on 11th August 2011.
-The perturbation was well sampled near the peak of the light curve, and a total of 14 observatories performed observations at various times throughout the event.
-Telescopes in New Zealand (Auckland 0.4m, FCO 0.4m, Kumeu 0.4m), Chile (CTIO 1.3m, Danish 1.54m), Israel (WISE 1.0m), Australia (FTS 2.0m), and Hawaii (FTN 2.0m) performed follow-up observations around the high magnification peak on 13th August 2011.
-The measurements from each observatory can be seen in Figure \ref{fig:lc-photometry}, with the colored list of telescopes corresponding to the datapoint colors. \\ There have been several improvements to the photometric reduction process since the \citet{choi:2012a} analysis, therefore we have re-reduced the photometry for several data sets.
+The high magnification event OGLE-2011-BLG-0950/MOA-2011-BLG-336, located at RA $=$ 17:57:16.63, DEC $=$ -32:39:57.0 and Galactic coordinates ($l,b=(-1.93, -4.05)$) was alerted by the Optical Gravitational Lensing Experiment (OGLE; \citealt{udalski:1993a, udalski:2015a}) on 11th July 2011 and MOA on 31st July 2011.
+The perturbation was well sampled near the peak of the light curve, and a total of 15 telescopes performed observations at various times throughout the event.
+Telescopes in New Zealand (Auckland 0.4m, FCO 0.4m, Kumeu 0.4m), Chile (CTIO 1.3m, Danish 1.54m), Israel (WISE 1.0m), Australia (FTS 2.0m, {PST 0.3m}), and Hawaii (FTN 2.0m) performed follow-up observations around the high magnification peak on 13th August 2011.
+The measurements from each observatory can be seen in Figure \ref{fig:lc-photometry}, with the colored list of telescopes corresponding to the colors of each data point. \\ There have been several improvements to the photometric reduction process since the {C12} analysis, therefore we have re-reduced the photometry for several data sets.
 We have used the updated photometry methods described in \citet{bond01,bond17} to reduce the data from the MOA 1.8m telescope, and the SMARTS telescope at CTIO.
-The SMARTS-CTIO data were reduced using difference imaging photometry \citep{bond01,bond17}, and this data, as well as the MOA data, were corrected for errors due to chromatic differential refraction \citep{bennett:2012a, bond17}.\\ The updated light curve modeling follows the image-centered ray shooting method of \cite{bennett:1996a} and \cite{bennett:2010a}.
+The SMARTS-CTIO data were reduced using difference imaging photometry \citep{bond01,bond17}, and the MOA data were corrected for errors due to chromatic differential refraction \citep{bennett:2012a, bond17}.
+The OGLE data have also been re-reduced and included in our new data sets. {This re-reduction procedure is similar to the re-analysis performed by \cite{suzuki:2016a}, which we describe further in Section \ref{sec:suzuki-compare}.}\\ The updated light curve modeling follows the image-centered ray shooting method of \cite{bennett:1996a} and \cite{bennett:2010a}.
 The three fundamental microlensing parameters that are modeled for a single lens are the Einstein radius crossing time, $t_E$, the time and distance of closest approach between the source and lens center-of-mass, $t_0$ and $u_0$ respectively.
 For binary lenses, there are three additional parameters to model; the binary lens mass ratio, $q$, their separation, $s$, in units of the Einstein radius, and the angle between the source star trajectory and the binary lens axis, $\alpha$.
 As mentioned earlier, an additional parameter can be modeled if finite source effects are observed, this parameter is the source radius crossing time, $t_*$.
-The resulting best-fit models show the same four-fold degeneracy that \cite{choi:2012a} describe, where the best planetary and stellar binary solutions differ by $\Delta \chi^{2} \sim 29$, with nearly identical $\chi^2$ values for $s < 1$ and $s > 1$ within both solutions.
-Figure \ref{fig:lc-photometry} shows the best-fit stellar binary model ($s < 1$) and Table \ref{tab:lcparams} shows the parameters of our best-fit close and wide models for both the planetary and stellar binary interpretations. \\
+The resulting best-fit models show the same four-fold degeneracy that {C12 and S16} describe.
+Our best-fit planetary and stellar binary solutions differ by $\Delta \chi^{2} \sim 27$, with nearly identical $\chi^2$ values for $s < 1$ and $s > 1$ within both solutions. {The degeneracy resulting from our updated modeling is more severe than what {C12} find ($\Delta \chi^{2} \sim 105$), and is in agreement with what {S16} find ($\Delta \chi^{2} \sim 20$).
+We discuss the differences between our results, the {C12} results, and the {S16} results in Section \ref{sec:prior-comparison}}.
+Figure \ref{fig:lc-photometry} shows the best-fit stellar binary model ($s < 1$) and Table \ref{tab:lcparams} shows the parameters of our best-fit close and wide models for both the planetary and stellar binary solutions. \\